masteringmodernpayments/book/state_and_history.md

 gem 'aasm'
 ```

-Our state machine will have four possible states:
+The Sale state machine will have four possible states:

 * *pending* means we just created the record
 * *processing* means we're in the middle of processing